superyuuki/yuukomponent/readme.md

 The blueprints hold a Blueprint script called AssaultRifleGenerator.
 When this generator is activated, the following happens.

 - An assault rifle is created
-- A scope, magazine, and corresponding bullets are inserted
+- A scope and corresponding bullets are inserted
 - A perk is chosen randomly between the two existing perks and given to the gun.

 Let's say we want a pistol, which only has perks and bullets, but we want to reuse the